boe create

 Extension Types

 - go: An HTTP filter extension using the Envoy dynamic modules SDK for Go.
 Generates Go source files, Makefile, and Dockerfile for building and deploying.
+Network filters are not currently supported for Go extensions.

-- rust: An HTTP filter extension using the Envoy dynamic modules SDK for Rust.
 Generates Rust source files and Cargo.toml for building a dynamic library.

 Usage details